Is the Peculiar Galactic Center Transient Swift J174610.4-290018 A Nova Outburst?: Introduction

 On February 22, 2024, the {\it Swift}/XRT instrument detected an excess of point-like X-ray emission during its monitoring campaign of the GC \citep{Reynolds+24}.
 The transient, designated Swift J174610.4-290018 (hereafter Swift J174610), is located at RA = $17^{\rm h}46^{\rm m}10.4^{\rm s}$, Dec = $-29^{\circ}00^{\prime}17.6^{\prime\prime}$, with a peak apparent luminosity of $\sim10^{35}~{\rm erg~s^{-1}}$ over 2--10 keV assuming a distance of 8 kpc.
-Owing to its proximity ($\sim400^{\prime\prime}$) to the central supermassive black hole Sgr A*, the frequent monitoring of the GC by X-ray observatories including {\it Swift}, {\it NuSTAR}, {\it XRISM}, and {\it Chandra} provides high-cadence observations that help constrain the nature of this transient.
+Owing to its proximity ($\sim400^{\prime\prime}$) to Sgr A*, the frequent monitoring of the GC by X-ray observatories including {\it Swift}, {\it NuSTAR}, {\it XRISM}, and {\it Chandra} provides high-cadence observations that help constrain the nature of this transient.